JonKampouris/Metagenomes_from_a_Botswana_BCL_Mine/README.md

 Title:
 **Genome-resolved metagenomics reveals the potential for selection for antibiotic resistance due to metal pollution in soil microbial communities near a copper-nickel mine site in Botswana**

+The following files contain the scripts related to the analysis for the samples please check the Bioproject PRJNA1332977 in the Sequence Read Archive